even311379/TiledLevel/GameTime/QuickStart.md

 1. Can choose what to build
 2. Show the preview item, and move it in front of the character
 3. Allow play to rotate the preview item
-4. Automatic check if resources is enough to build that item when trying to build.
+4. Automatic check if resources are enough to build that item when trying to build.
-5. Automatic calculate resources cost when item is build.
+5. Automatic calculate resources cost when item is built.

 ---